LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

 - **Later months** increases the likelihood of churn, while **earlier months** reduce it.
 - **High data usage** is linked to churning.
 - Customers with more **children and females** increase the likelihood of churning.
-- The model performs just slightly better thatn random guessing at distinguishing churning from non-churning, presumably due to low correlation between features and churn with the highest numerical correlation being 0.01.
+- The model performs just slightly better than random guessing at distinguishing churning from non-churning, presumably due to low correlation between features and churn with the highest numerical correlation being 0.01.

 ---